WorkBright Logo

 Supplement B of Form I-9 allows you to modify or update certain employee details.
 You should complete Supplement B if your employee has:

-• legally changed their name
+• Legally changed their name

-• renewed an expired employment authorization or document
+• Renewed an expired employment authorization or document

 How to check document authenticity